JDM95aus/OpenSourceTerraCore/P_O_S_T_FoodSynthesizer.md

 · Standard manufacturing processes
 · Proven control algorithms

-TIME TO FIRST UNIT: 30 DAYS
-From signed agreement to working prototype

 SCALABILITY: 100-100,000+ UNITS/YEAR
 Modular design supports any production volume

 All components are COTS (Commercial Off-The-Shelf) Standard manufacturing processes only
 No proprietary or custom silicon required
 Scalable from 100 to 100,000+ units

-———————————————————————————————

-nutrient, protein and essentials injection cartridges
+### nutrient, protein and essentials injection cartridges

 1. Cartridge Physical Design